ImmaculateObsession/omnomer/README.md

 2. Create a virtualenv around the cloned repo

-3. Install requirements using 'pip install -r rquirements.txt'
+3. Install requirements using 'pip install -r requirements.txt'

 4. Get the secret keys from one of the project maintainers.